 This post lists the earliest pioneer female racing drivers not already profiled, who competed between 1897 and 1910.
-Camille du Gast, Dorothy Levitt and Joan Newton Cuneo have their own posts.
+Camille du Gast, Muriel Thompson, Dorothy Levitt and Joan Newton Cuneo have their own posts.
 American racers from shortly after this period can be found here.
 The earliest female-only races are discussed here.
 During this period, there were few opportunities to enter races, so most of these women made only a few appearances at the wheel.
 Opportunities for motor racing generally increased after the war.

 Countess Elsa d'Albrizzi - finished ninth in the 1899 Padua-Vicenza-Thiene-Bassano-Trevisio-Padua Trail, driving a Benz light car.
 This makes her the first woman to finish in the top ten of a motor race.

 Louise Bazalgette – probably the first British female racing driver.
 She entered the 1000 Mile Trial in 1900, driving a 3hp Benz.
 She did not complete the whole trial, but was awarded a silver medal for her performance in one of the sections.
 Even earlier than this, she was featured in the British newspapers for her frequent motoring exploits and enthusiasm for cars.
 She continued to appear in speed trials occasionally after 1900, including the 1903 Bexhill-on-Sea trial.